Khopra Ridge Trek Nepal – Full Trekking Guide (2025)

 What’s Covered in Your Adventure

-- Annapurna Conservation Area Trekking permit & TIMS card (Trekking Information Management System)
+- Permits: Annapurna Conservation Area Permit (ACAP) & TIMS Card (Trekking Information Management System).

-- One special cultural show and farewell dinner program
+- Cultural Experience: One special cultural show and farewell dinner in Kathmandu.

 - Travel Insurance